-There is an access code to the different menus of the PresSura controller/monitor.
-When an access code is required, pressing the following key sequence will provide access to the menus.
+There is an access code to the different menus of the PresSura Room Pressure Monitor/Controller.
+When an access code is required, pressing the following key sequence provides access to the menus.

 Key # Configure

 1 EMERGENCY

 2 MUTE

 3 MUTE

 4 MENU

 5 AUX